Born and raised in the UK, Paul has been living, working, socializing, and playing tennis in Gainesville, Florida, for ten years.

 4. Visit the Samuel P Harn Museum of Art

 For those more artistically inclined, I would suggest a visit to the Harn Museum of Art, on campus at the University of Florida.
 It is located close to the Florida Museum of Natural History on Hull Road.
 It's one of the largest university art museums in the South, and has 6200 works in its permanent collection.
-There are also visiting temporary exhibitions.
+There are also visiting temporary exhibitions which regularly change.

 5. Visit The Devil's Millhopper